greatxue/coding_language/cpp_tut/8_cpp_ptr.md

 int * p = a; // &a[0]
 ```

+When you write down the array name `a`, it is converted (or "decays") into a pointer to the first element of the array.
+Therefore, the expressions `&a[0]` and `a` are **the same in value**, both giving the address of the first element of the array.

+In C++, this type exists a "pointer to an array of N elements" like `int (*p)[N]`, where `N` is the number of elements in the array.
+Hence when you take the address of an array like `&a`, what you get is **a pointer to the entire array**.

+Here are further conclusions:

 |         |                  a                   |           &a            |          &a[0]          |            p            |
 | :-----: | :----------------------------------: | :---------------------: | :---------------------: | :---------------------: |
 |  Type   | array or used as pointer to an `int` |   address of an array   |   address of an `int`   |   pointer to an `int`   |